whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Lost
 		- S06E07
 			- 00:35:15
-				- Ben is talking to Ilana about why he kill Jacob; about how angry and confused he was, what he sacrified all in the name of Jacob and how Jacob didn't even care
+				- Ben is talking to Ilana about why he kill Jacob; about how angry and confused he was, what he sacrified all in the name of Jacob and how Jacob didn"t even care

 Personal power, power reversal
 	- Lost